renovatebot/renovate/docs/usage/php.md

 # Automated Dependency Updates for PHP Composer Dependencies

-Renovate supports upgrading dependencies in PHP's `composer.json` files and their accompanying `composer.lock` lock files.
+Renovate can upgrade dependencies in PHP's `composer.json` and `composer.lock` files.

 ## How It Works

 1. Renovate will search each repository for any `composer.json` files
-2. Existing dependencies will be extracted from the relevant sections of the JSON
+1. Existing dependencies will be extracted from the relevant sections of the JSON
-3. Renovate will resolve the dependency on Packagist or elsewhere if configured, and filter for semver versions
+1. Renovate will resolve the dependency on Packagist or elsewhere if configured, and filter for semver versions
-4. A PR will be created with `composer.json` and `composer.lock` updated in the same commit
+1. A PR will be created with `composer.json` and `composer.lock` updated in the same commit
-5. If the source repository has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR
+1. If the source repository has either a "changelog" file or uses GitHub releases, then Release Notes for each version will be embedded in the generated PR

 ## Enabling